Mathematics of Symmetry and Computation

 Research opportunities are always available for students from honours projects through to PhD topics.
 Staff are eager to supervise projects in any of their areas of expertise, see below for a representative list.
 If you would like to submit an expression of interest for a research opportunity, fill out our form or email; email@example.com for more information.

-One Future Fellow and three DECRA Fellows in the past five years
+One Future Fellow and four DECRA Fellows in the past five years

-Achieved at least a four (above world standard) in the past three Excellence in Research for Australia outcomes
+Achieved a five (well above world standard) for Pure Mathematics in the 2018 Excellence in Research for Australia outcomes

 Mathematics of Symmetry and Computation expertise includes: